 Sightseeing in St. Petersburg could vary according to tourist interests and values: from royal palaces to hipster lofts, from world-known attractions to absolutely off-the-beaten-track places.
-So today we will visit the cosy Museum of Cosmonautics in St. Petersburg — a hidden gem not only for tourists but for locals as well (yes, it’s true!)
+So today we will visit the cosy Museum of Cosmonautics in Saint Petersburg — a hidden gem not only for tourists but for locals as well (yes, it’s true!)
 Let’s go!

 Peter and Paul Fortress is the birthplace of St. Petersburg.
 It’s a must-see attraction including numerous museums and exhibitions.
 Among them — gorgeous Peter and Paul Cathedral (the burial place of the royal family) and Trubetskoy Bastion (the main political prison of Imperial Russia).